escowles/recipes/_posts/2022-01-29-philly-tomato-pie.md

 * let rest for 10 minutes, then mix on low for 10 minutes
 * cover and rest in fridge for 8-24 hours

-**sauce:**

-1/4 cup olive oil
-1/4 cup butter
-1 onion, sliced
-8 cloves garlic, sliced
-2 tsp. oregano
-2 tsp. parsley
-2 tsp. basil
-1/2 tsp. red pepper flakes
-* heat oil and butter in large pot, then add onion, garlic, and herbs
-* saute for a couple of minutes, breaking up the onion slices and mixing well
-* remove to a blender

-2 28 oz. cans whole peeled tomatoes
-2 Tbsp. sugar
-salt to taste, about 2-3 tsp.
-* puree the first can of tomatoes with the onions and garlic, then add to the pot
-* puree the second can of tomatoes, then add to the pot with the sugar
-* loosely cover and simmer for 45 minutes, until thickened
-* salt to taste and let cool while dough rises

 **proofing:**

 2 Tbsp. olive oil